![]() |

 themselves in a surreal world where imagination has become reality,

-populated with characters out of folklore and literature.
-And the
+populated by characters out of folklore and literature.
+They must

 |